 Yes.
-An annual general meeting of shareholders/quota

-holders must be held within three months of the closing date of the financial year or within five months of the same date in the case of companies that must present consolidated accounts or apply the equity method.
+The Annual General Meeting of shareholders/quota holders must be held within three months of the closing date of the financial year or within five months of the same date in the case of companies that must present consolidated accounts or apply the equity method.